Crystal Chute Moves on Pipe Dreams: Permutation indexing the Demazure Crystal

 \begin{proposition} Let $D \in RP(w)$ be a highest weight pipe dream for some $w \in S_n$.
 The diagram $\widetilde{D}$ from Algorithm \ref{alg:EG} is well-defined.
 Moreover, $\wt(\widetilde{D}) = \pi(\wt(D))$ for some permutation $\pi \in S_n$. \end{proposition}

 \begin{proof} Let $D \in RP(w)$ be a highest weight pipe dream.
 Throughout the proof, given a cross $c$, denote by $\tilde{c}$ the image of $c$ after it is fixed by the algorithm, and denote by $c'$ the closest cross to the left of $c$ in its original row.
+Denote by $\tilde{c}' = (\tilde{c})'$ the cross to the immediate left of $\tilde{c}$ in its original row.
 Denote the row index of $c$ recorded from the top down as $\row(c)$.

 By Lemma \ref{lem:HWPDstep1} with $\ell=1$, the leftmost cross in each row has a distinct column index after applying step (1) of the algorithm, and thus we can freely move each of these crosses down within their own columns to apply step (2).
 In addition, since the shifted column sequence $(j_1^i+i-1)$ is strictly increasing by Lemma \ref{lem:HWPDstep1}, and these crosses are moved down within the same column to row $(j_1^i+i-1)$, then the relative row ordering of crosses with $\ell=1$ is preserved by the algorithm.